OWASP/ASVS/4.0/en/0x14-V7-Cryptography.md

 ## 7.3 Algorithms

-Recent advances in cryptography means that previously safe algorithms and key lengths are no longer safe or sufficient to protect data.
-Therefore, it should be possible to change algoriuthsm
+Recent advances in cryptography mean that previously safe algorithms and key lengths are no longer safe or sufficient to protect data.
+Therefore, it should be possible to change algorithms.

 | # | Description | L1 | L2 | L3 | Since |
 | --- | --- | --- | --- | -- | -- |